shubhadapaithankar/Restaurant-Recommendation-system/README.md

 ## Set the name of the restaurant as an index so that find similar restaurants by giving the name of the restaurant as an input:

 <img width="1440" alt="Screen Shot 2022-07-28 at 4 51 47 PM" src="https://user-images.githubusercontent.com/99461999/181656483-d5bcb463-88da-45a8-b940-73dda68f1adf.png">

+## Conclusion :
+A restaurant recommender system is an application that recommends similar restaurants to a customer according to the customer’s taste.
+I hope you liked this article on building a restaurant recommender system using Python